dockstore/azul/.github/PULL_REQUEST_TEMPLATE/prod-hotfix.md

 - [ ] Ran `make requirements_update` <sub>or this PR does not modify `requirements*.txt`, `common.mk`, `Makefile`, `Dockerfile` or `environment.boot`</sub>
 - [ ] Added `R` tag to commit title <sub>or this PR does not modify `requirements*.txt`</sub>
 - [ ] This PR is labeled `reqs` <sub>or does not modify `requirements*.txt`</sub>
+- [ ] PR is not a draft
+- [ ] PR is awaiting requested review from system administrator
+- [ ] Status of PR is *Review requested*
+- [ ] PR is assigned to only the system administrator

 ### System administrator (after approval)